-Web Page
+Web Page:

-Access the updated Lula Elementary web site at http://lula.hallco.org Hall County Teacher Pages are available at http://teacherpages.hallco.org/classroompages.cfm/school.aspx Twitter @LulaElementary Facebook @ lulaelementary
+Access the updated Lula Elementary web site at http://lula.hallco.org

+Twitter @LulaElementary

+Facebook @ lulaelementary

 Services Section

 The library media center staff looks forward to instructing and assisting your child this year.
 We want you and your child to consider this library media center as a location for learning, enjoyment, and enrichment.
 We would like you to become familiar with the staff and the procedures.